Get 80% off your plan for your first 3 months*

 Simple journal entry

-Simple journal entries handle straightforward transactions that affect only two accounts.
-Use these for basic business activities like cash purchases or sales.
+A simple journal entry records a transaction that affects only two accounts.
+Use simple entries for basic business activities like cash purchases or sales.

 Compound journal entry